Le Sabre de mon père: Critics

 Initially the play was unsuccessful and disliked by critics, even by those who were at the time supporting surrealist arts of this kind.
-Some of those critics said that the title was not explicit as they had wished.
+Some of these critics explained that the title was not as explicit as they had wished.

-The play was defended by Jean Anouilh: "We are some in the art who have been working since the last war to strangle the anecdote, to kill the idea of a good play that ruled the French theater [...] to the point of reducing it to the status of a mummy. [...]
+The play was defended by Jean Anouilh, who proclaimed: "We are some in the art who have been working since the last war to strangle the anecdote, to kill the idea of a good play that ruled the French theater [...] to the point of reducing it to the status of a mummy. [...]
 The play is good, no?
-Well, no. Neither Colombe nor Le Sabre are good plays.
+Well, no. Neither Colombe nor Le Sabre is good plays.
 But if the actors play "like gods", it's because they have characters otherwise, they don't play well. [...]
-And then, let architecture to the construction specialists.
+And then, let architecture be left to the construction specialists.
 The theater is a game of the mind and mind may well make honey in foraging in detail, like a bee."

-This critic echoes Robert Kemp's article: "That Sabre, good in details and which, taken line by line, do not lack of taste but is on the whole after all insignificant..."
+Anouilh echoes Robert Kemp who stated in his article: "That Sabre, good in details and which, taken line by line, do not lack of taste but is overall, after all, insignificant..."